kossnocorp/_enso/README.md

 })

 setInterval(function() {
-  // Put function accepts a function (action) that change the state.
+  // act function accepts a function (act) that change the state.
-  // The action will be called immediately and then updated state
+  // The act will be called immediately and then updated state
-  // will go to our render loop: put(function(state) {
+  // will go to our render loop: act(function(state) {
     // Return new state
     return state + 1
   })